Aim

 Dr. Bates knew that the quickest way back to clear vision is

-to stop using corrective lenses altogether.
+to stop using glasses or lenses altogether.
 However, many people

 can not see clearly enough to accomplish their daily tasks without

-using corrective lenses some of the time.
-For these people,
+using compensating lenses some of the time.
+For these

-it is impractical to throw out the glasses or contacts on day
+people, it is impractical to throw out the glasses or contacts

-one of their natural vision course.
-Instead, they use
+on day one of their natural vision course.
+Instead, they

-reduced prescription lenses which correct the vision to 20/40
+use reduced prescription lenses which correct the vision to

-of the USA.
-This slightly blurry 20/40 vision will allow
+states of the USA.
+This slightly blurry 20/40 vision will

 natural vision habits these '20/40s' will gradually give 20/20